Takagi: Moreover, you acted exactly how you thought you would. That's why I won't stop teasing you, Nishikata.

 - Anachronic Order: There's little in the way of chronology in general, with chapters jumping across different times of the year at the drop of a hat and references between them being very sporadic.
 The duo's first chronological meeting is in Chapter 48 (the first day of middle school), and the second is, most likely, in Chapter 81 (Takagi dropping the -kun honorific when referring to Nishikata).
 There have been numerous chapters expressively set in summer and autumn/winter.
 Everything else has been mostly up for debate until Chapter 107, when Takagi and Nishikata become second years.note

 - Art Evolution: The art has progressed noticeably over the years since the early chapters: the character designs have become generally rounder and eyes proportionally enlarged.
 Nishikata's irises on the other hand have shrunk considerably, making him appear more standoffish or mischievous.
 The character designs also shifted towards making Nishikata and Takagi look younger.
+The early chapters of the manga were eventually redrawn to fit the aforementioned current art style.

 - In Chapter 31, the Series Fauxnale, we are shown Takagi 10+ years into the future.
 Takagi is shown to be an adult with a daughter, reminiscing in a melancholy fashion about her youth with Nishikata, with many hints leading the audience to believe that Nishikata isn't present in her life anymore and not even revealing if he is her daughter's father or not.
 By the end of the chapter, her husband returns home and their front door has the name plate "Nishikata" on it, confirming the two are married and together after all.